Base4Security/T3SF/docs/T3SF.Gui.rst

 	.. py:method:: start_flask_app()

-		This method will start Flask, making it listen on ``127.0.0.1:5000`` and threading.
+		This method will start Flask threaded and making it listen on ``127.0.0.1:5000`` when running on your machine or on ``0.0.0.0:5000`` when running on a Docker container.

 	.. py:method:: start()